arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/Cat M1 and MB IoT/content.md

 ## Introduction

+The Portenta Max carrier adds a lot of functionality to the Portenta H7.
 With the Portenta Max Carrier it is possible to use NB IoT and Cat M1 technology.
+In this tutorial we will show to connect to GSM with the Portenta Max carrier and the Portenta H7.

 ***Note: This tutorial was created in Sweden, and as a result, the available networks are only Swedish network operators.
 The results will vary depending on what location you are in.***